 The Jockey Club Rose Bowl used to be called the Fenwolf Stakes and was hosted by Ascot Racecourse.
 In 2011 it switched to Newmarket, along with its name as the Rose Bowl.
 The race takes place over 2 miles and is one of the longest races of the meeting.

-William Buick is the most successful jockey in the race with 3 wins, with John Gosden the leading trainer with 4 wins to his name.
+William Buick is the most successful jockey in the race with four wins, with John Gosden the leading trainer, also with four wins to his name.